lisandro-git/lisandro-git.github.io/content/post/code_obfusation/control_obfuscation/index.md

 ---
 title: Control Obfuscation
-description: End of school thesis about Code Obfuscation in Malware
+description: End of school thesis about Code Obfuscation used in Malware
 slug: Control Obfuscation
 date: 2023-02-13 00:00:00+0000
 categories: